mahnaz007/ImagePreprocessing/docs/usage.md

 > _Documentation of pipeline parameters is generated automatically from the pipeline schema and can no longer be found in markdown files._

+# Preprocessing Pipeline for Neuroimaging Data (BIDSing, BIDS-Validation, Defacing, MRIQC, and fMRIPrep)

-## Option 1: Running the Entire Pipeline Using Nextflow
+## Usage Option 1: Running the Entire Pipeline Using Nextflow
-To run the four preprocessing steps (except fMRIPrep) together by executing the nextflow pipeline.
+Execute the nextflow pipeline to run the four preprocessing steps (except fMRIPrep) together.
 This approach automates the execution of the entire pipeline for selected participant.
-For more details, please refer to the [Running the Pipeline](https://github.com/mahnaz007/ImagePreprocessing/blob/main/docs/usage.md#running-the-pipeline) section.
+For more details, please refer to the [Running the Pipeline Option 1](https://github.com/mahnaz007/ImagePreprocessing/blob/main/docs/usage.md#running-the-pipeline) section.

-## Option 2: Running Each Process Separately Using Bash Scripts
+## Usage Option 2: Running Each Process Separately Using Bash Scripts
 If you want to run each process individually, you can use bash scripts with Apptainer or Singularity containers.
 This approach allows you to manage the execution of each pipeline step (e.g., dcm2Bids, Pydeface, MRIQC) separately, without the need for Nextflow automation.
-For more details, please refer to the **Running the Pipeline** section.
+For more details, please refer to the [Running the Pipeline Option 2](https://github.com/mahnaz007/ImagePreprocessing/blob/main/docs/usage.md#running-the-pipeline) section.

-**Note**: For a visual understanding of how the processes in this pipeline are connected, you can refer to the [IRTG MRI data processing](https://github.com/mahnaz007/ImagePreprocessing/blob/main/docs/IRTG%20MRI%20data%20Processing.jpg) on GitHub.
-This image provides a general overview of the entire workflow, helping to clarify how the different steps interact with each other.

 ## Introduction
-# Preprocessing Pipeline for Neuroimaging Data (BIDSing, BIDS-Validation, Defacing, MRIQC, and fMRIPrep)
 **IP18042024/imagepreprocessing** is a bioinformatics pipeline that automates the preprocessing of neuroimaging data, including conversion of DICOM data to the BIDS format, validation of the dataset, MRIQC for quality control, defacing, and fMRIPrep for functional MRI preprocessing.
 It is designed for users working with neuroimaging data who need an efficient and standardized way to manage preprocessing steps before applying further analysis.

 This pipeline converts raw DICOM neuroimaging data into the BIDS format, performs validation, applies quality control and defacing, and preprocesses functional MRI data.
 The output is fully preprocessed, anonymized MRI data ready for analysis.